Elispreng/Grocery_Sales/README.md

 # Summary
 This analysis explores the  sales of supermarket/grocery items in select stores belonging to the international chain Big Mart during 2013.
 In this presentation there are exploratory/explanatory data visuals using Python, Seaborn and Tableau.
-This project also utilizes machine learning. feature importance and coefficients using SHAP summary plots and LIME analytics.
+This project also utilizes machine learning. feature importance, and coefficients using SHAP summary plots and LIME analytics.

 ### Data:
 [Big Market Sales Prediction](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/#About)